 Hi I'm Rebecca

-I recently graduated with my Masters in Social Work and am looking for a job.
-I love working with youth and would ideally like to become a school social worker.
+I am a school social worker.
 I love hiking the mountains, camping, painting watercolors, singing in my car, and playing the piano.
 I love to read books.
 I like cooking new things.
 I speak Italian and Spanish because I lived in Europe for a couple of years.
 I love getting to know people from different cultures and really love watching old funny movies.

 Why I am a Mormon

 I'm a Mormon because I choose to be.
 My parents taught me the gospel of Jesus Christ from a young age but I remain in this church because I know for myself it is true.
 I read the Book of Mormon before I was eight years old and I know it's true.
 I know God answers my prayers and He is real.
 He has answered so many of my prayers that I could never doubt it.
 I also have a very strong belief that my Savior truly gave His life for me and suffered not only my sins but also my pains, sicknesses, sorrows, and hard/sad moments in life (see Alma 7:11-13 in the Book of Mormon).

 In what ways have your prayers been answered?